-“Where the sun always shines” seeks to describe a dream.
-That moment we have all had when we realise that we have been dreaming about being on holiday in the sun.
+“Where the sun always shines” is a series of photographs about a dream.
+It’s about that moment we have all had when we realise that we have been dreaming about being on holiday in the sun.

-Have you ever dreamed of blue skies, white fluffy clouds, or the feeling of waves lapping on your feet?
-Or an overwhelming desire to get away from it all?
+If you ever dreamed of blue skies, white fluffy clouds, or the feeling of waves lapping on your feet, then you know what I mean?
+Or had an overwhelming desire to get away from it all?
 If so, then you too are on the same wavelength.
-Perhaps you have longed to feel sand between your toes, escape the boss, your work colleagues and simply get away from it all?
+Perhaps you have longed to feel sand between your toes, escape the boss, your work colleagues and simply escape?

-Christopher Osborne is a British artist who works predominantly in photography.
-He has printed this series of images using the historical “Cyanotype” process (invented in 1842) in order to reduce our literal interpretation, and to visually represent a dream.
+I printed this series of images using the historical “Cyanotype” process (invented in 1842) in order to reduce the literal interpretation, and to visually represent a dream.

-Each image is handmade, perhaps paralleling our desire for escape from technology and the pressures of modern life?
+Each image is handmade, and perhaps this parallels our desire toescape technology and the pressures of modern life?

 Making “Where the sun always shines”…